gitforwork2/gitforwork.github.io/_posts/2017-01-19-h4-ead-application.md

 Principal H1b nonimmigrant should be a primary beneficiary of an approved Form I-140 Immigration petition.
 H4 dependent spouses of such individuals are eligible to apply for EAD.

-Also note that spouses in other visas like F1/H1b can apply for change of status (COS) to H4 and EAD concurrently.
+Also note that spouses in other visas like F1/H1b can apply for H4 change of status (COS) and EAD concurrently.

 ## H4 EAD Application fee
 $410 as of January 2017.
-Check the latest filing fee https://www.uscis.gov/forms/our-fees Make a cashier's check or personal check payable to "US Department of Homeland Security".
+Check the latest [USCIS filing fees](https://www.uscis.gov/forms/our-fees) Make a cashier's check or personal check payable to "US Department of Homeland Security".
 No online payments are available at this point

 ## H4 EAD Documents checklist

 ##### Documents from H4 visa holder

 1.  [ ] 1.
 Check for $410, payable to "US Department of Homeland Security"
 2.  [ ] 2.
 Completed form I-765
-          - Question 9:  Fill your SSN, if you don't have it fill "N/A"
-          - Question 16: Enter (c)(26) for question 16
 3.  [ ] 3.
 A copy of passport including H4 visa stamped page
 4.  [ ] 4.
 H4 I-94 issued at port of entry ([lookup on DHS site](https://i94.cbp.dhs.gov/I94/#/recent-search))
 5.  [ ] 5.  *Copy* of H4 approval (I-797)